blanco217/plansource-2018-nov/specs/outline.md

 1) Introduce "behavioral" design patterns
     chain of responsibility, command, observer, state, strategy

-1) New Requirement -> Recalculate score when rolls change.
-    (Now they need to observe something.)
+1) New Requirement -> Automatically recalculate score and update output when rolls occur (Now they need to observe something.)
-    (Now they're headed towards MVC.)

-1) New Requirement:
-    Something that forces them to use the state pattern.

-# Day 3

-1) New Requirement:
-  Something that will make them invent MVC.
+    (This is MVC.)
     This is about loosening coupling.
     Maybe they should break up into groups, research MVP, and then do presentations where they act out the parts.
 Some people play models, others views, others controllers, and finally, some folks play messages!

+# Day 3

 1) Go through the Magic Tricks talk slides to explain what to test
     Give them a little app with multiple classes and some tightly coupled tests, and change requirements such that the tests break during a refactoring.
 They should fix the tests, refactor to a new shape, and only _then_ implement the new requirement.

     Remember FakeFS (https://github.com/fakefs/fakefs)

 ### Lunch